GambitBSM/DDCalc/README.md

 M White & S Wild, DarkBit: A GAMBIT module for computing dark matter observables and likelihoods, EPJC submitted (2017), arXiv:1705.07920.

+The new features in DDCalc_v2 (in particular momentum and velocity dependent interactions and binned likelihoods) are described in:

+XXX

-If you write a paper that uses DDCalc, please cite this paper.
+If you write a paper that uses DDCalc, please cite both papers.

 Experiments